 IPsec Client plugin

-The 128T-ipsec-client plugin provides a way to send and encrypt traffic to IPsec endpoints through the 128T router.
-It is possible to configure the plugin for each router to have multiple destination IPsec endpoints and thus the 128T will failover between them.
+The 128T-ipsec-client plugin provides a way to send and encrypt traffic to IPsec endpoints through the SSR.
+It is possible to configure the plugin for each router to have multiple destination IPsec endpoints and thus the SSR will failover between them.
 This is accomplished by performing a Service Function Chain (SFC) with Libreswan, a third-party IPsec client.
-By enabling this plugin, you can provide IPsec tunnel connectivity to third party providers from your 128T router.
+By enabling this plugin, you can provide IPsec tunnel connectivity to third party providers from your SSR.

 The instructions for installing and managing the plugin can be found here.